HwWobbe/WipHww/README.md

 * recent GitHub developments have me pondering mores uses of this technology.
 * markdown considerations seem to be in vogue, once again
 * * https://groups.google.com/d/msg/tiddlywiki/mwpvxScXdRE/RlL4605iAwAJ
-* consider extending the use of ...fast.io
+* considering extended use of ...fast.io

 # 2020.5